-- Equal access for all the shareholders to banks information and its immediate availability; - ▶ Respect of legal time limits for the publication of the results; - ▶ Transparency of the delivered information.
+- Equal access for all the shareholders to banks information and its immediate availability; - Respect of legal deadline for the publication of the results; - Transparency of the delivered information.

-Any information either financial or of other nature which may influence the stock market price makes the object of an official statement made available to the shareholders through the Bucharest Stock Exchange and the National Securities Commission.
+Any information either financial or of other nature which may influence the stock market price is subject to official statement made available to the shareholders through the Bucharest Stock Exchange and the National Securities Commission.